TheUltimateNuke/CementGB.github.io/pages/docs/guides/introduction-to-il2cpp.md

 Explanations for this in modding are hard to come by, but we'll try our best to summarize.
 Basically, Unity's serialized `MonoBehaviour` fields (such as non-hidden public fields and private fields with the `SerializeField` attribute) are saved in a separate object associated with that script's `GameObject` and `Assembly`.
 In Mono, it was possible, without any extra effort, to make custom scripts inside the Unity Editor with these serialized fields and later inject the object the script is attached to via [`AssetBundle`](https://docs.unity3d.com/ScriptReference/AssetBundle.html) into the game with all (potentially modified) editor-assigned fields preserved.
 With IL2CPP this becomes slightly harder.

-> [!TIP]
+> [!NOTE]
 > The following concepts are taken from [this Il2CppInterop pull request](https://github.com/BepInEx/Il2CppInterop/pull/24) and further explained.
-For a more concise overview, check the PR as well.
+For a more detailed overview, check the PR as well.

+If you know enough C# or OOP, you're probably at least vaguely aware of value and reference types.
+Value types are basically types deriving from `struct`, and reference types are types deriving from `object`.
+In order to properly inject `MonoBehaviour` fields IL2CPP-side, you must know the difference between the two.
+The PR shows an example for implementing these fields both in the editor before compiling and in the game, IL2CPP-side.

+> [!TODO]
+> Link to tutorial on IL2CPP custom and non-custom dummy scripts.

+### Applying Native Interfaces

+> [!TODO]
+> Explain interface conversion to classes and how to use `ClassInjector.RegisterTypeInIl2Cpp` to apply said interface-classes to registered native types.